Updated: Oct 16, 2022

 Fourth stage - Distress

 At this stage, the relationship begins to fall apart.
 Without constant reassurance and grand gestures, someone with BPD can become convinced that the partner will leave them while simultaneously thinking they are at fault.
-They start to feel empty but are not able to communicate this to the partner.
+They start to feel empty but are not able to communicate this to their partner.
 The relationship will fail if there isn't good communication, especially if one of the partners has BPD.

 Fifth stage - Abandonment

 Before he/she can be abandoned, the individual with BPD pulls away from the relationship.
 This can leave the partner shocked and full of doubts.
 The person with BPD frequently realizes what is done afterward and regrets their decisions.
 Even when they try to explain what was going on in their mind, the relationship will rarely recover.
-When the partner decides to not get together after the relationship has fallen apart, the borderlines' fear of abandonment becomes a reality.
+When the partner decides to not get together after the relationship has fallen apart, the borderline's fear of abandonment becomes a reality.
 Which ultimately strengthens their fear and increases the chance of repeating this cycle in upcoming relationships.

 Sixth stage - Grief